ceph/ceph/doc/rados/operations/crush-map.rst

 .. topic:: Weighting Bucket Items

-   Ceph expresses bucket weights as double integers, which allows for fine weighting.
+   Ceph expresses bucket weights as doubles, which allows for fine weighting.
 A weight is the relative difference between device capacities.
 We recommend using ``1.00`` as the relative weight for a 1TB storage device.
    In such a scenario, a weight of ``0.5`` would represent approximately 500GB,